DestinyVolt/D-D/Others/Shar.md

 ### Equipment
 **Ice Trident:** +6 to hit, 1d6+6 Damage \
 **Bloodwell Vial:** Recover 5 sorcery points on a short rest. \
-**Ice Magic Tome:** You gain 2 spell slots that can only be used to cast spells that deal cold damage.
+**Ice Magic Tome:** You gain 2 spell slots that can only be used to cast spells that deal cold damage **Amulet of Valor:** You can gain advantage on one attack roll of your choice.
+You can use this property once more if you do so before you roll initative again.
+You regain the ability to use this item at Dawn. \
+**Potion of Healing:** You know what it does dumbass

 ### Level 1 Fighter / Level 3 Sorcerer (Clockwork Druid Variant)
 **Second Wind:** As a bonus action, you can heal yourself for 1d10+1 HP. \